wavefrontHQ/wavefront-operator-for-kubernetes/MIGRATION.md

 The following table lists the mapping of configurable parameters of the Wavefront Helm chart to Wavefront Operator custom resource.
 Refer `config/crd/bases/wavefront.com_wavefronts.yaml` for information on the custom resource fields.

-If you have collector configuration with parameters not covered below, use `dataCollection.metrics.customConfig` to specify the name of a collector configmap in your cluster.

 | Helm collector parameter            | Wavefront operator custom resource`spec`.                                               |
 |-------------------------------------|------------------------------------------------------------------------------------------------------|
 | `clusterName`                       | `clusterName`                                                                                        |